arp242/zcache/README.md

 ---

-This is a fork of https://github.com/patrickmn/go-cache – which no longer seems actively maintained. v1 will remain 100% compatible.
+This is a fork of https://github.com/patrickmn/go-cache – which no longer seems actively maintained. v1 is intended to be 100% compatible and a drop-in replacement.

-Included changes:
+See [issues.markdown][/issues.markdown] for a complete list of what was included; in short:

 - Various small internal improvement.

-- Add `DeleteFunc()` to delete keys by callback.
+- Add `Keys()` to list all keys
 - Add `Touch()` to update the expiry on an item.
+- Add `GetStale()` to get items even after they've expired.

 Usage